espressomd/espresso/doc/sphinx/advanced_methods.rst

 Running the simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The script can be executed
+The script can be executed in the terminal with
-in terminal using

 .. code-block:: bash